b-anna-viktoria/diplomova_praca/README.md

   - Creating the template of the thesis in latex
 + **April 22-29**
    - Creating a webpage for the Project seminar
-   - Updating the algorith, so it uses type BitSet
+   - Updating the algorithm, so it uses type BitSet
 + **April 29 - May 6**
     - Creating a presentation for the Project seminar
     - Finalizing the thesis template
+    - Implementing blocking and pruning in the algorithm
 +  **May 6-13**
-   - ??
+   - Finalizing the presentation
+   - Trying alternative orders of the subset enumeration

 ### Calendar of planned tasks:
-+ design and implement multiple version of the algorithm + testing - May, June 2026
++ design and implement various versions of the algorithm + testing
-+ test the algorithm on multiple inputs
++ test the versions algorithm on multiple inputs
 + evaluate the performance of the algorithm
-+ compare the performance with other methods
++ compare the performance to other methods

 The implementation is available as part of the [CATS solver](https://github.com/Comenius-Abduction-Team/CATS-Abduction-Solver).